dat-boris/py-playtest/README.md

 To create the bot, do:

 ```
-PYTHONPATH=. pipenv shell example/train.py --output pt_blackjack_ai
+PYTHONPATH=. pipenv shell example/train.py
 ```

-Which will then output the bot to the "pt_blackjack_ai" folder.
+Which will then output the bot to the a weight file (`<bot>.h5f`) folder.
 You can then play against the bot by doing:

 ```
-PYTHONPATH=. pipenv shell example/play_ai.py --ai pt_blackjack_ai
+PYTHONPATH=. pipenv shell example/play.py --ai
 ```

-Which then you can start the game against the AI.
+Which then you can start the game against the AI from the loaded AI weight file.

 # Getting started